A simple framework to get your most important work done:

 Somewhere on your to-do list is a thing you’ve avoided doing because it’s a hassle, scary, or just something you’d rather not face.

-Use this time at the end of the day to do that thing.
+Use your time at the end of the day to do that thing.

-When you tackle a thing you’ve avoided— or at least get started on it — at the end of the day, you do your future self a huge favor.
+When you tackle a thing you’ve avoided at the end of the day, you do your future self a huge favor.

-And the next day you’ll discover that thing suddenly it doesn’t seem so daunting any more.
+And the next day you’ll discover that thing doesn’t seem so daunting any more.

 It may even be the perfect thing to start your next productive day.